Peter J. Schraeder

 -

 Strategic vision.
-Developed a six-point strategic vision to better integrate the College’s highly complex academic structures and to inform all new initiatives as the College builds for the future.
+Developed a six-point strategic vision to integrate the College’s complex academic structures and to inform all new initiatives as we build for the future.
+This vision promotes (1) interdisciplinary initiatives; (2) academic innovation; (3) alumni and donor engagement; (4) external grants; (5) internationalization; and (6) inclusivity.

 -

 Shared governance.
-Restructured the College’s shared governance structures to promote collaborative input on substantive policy issues, with a special focus on the Dean’s College Leadership Council (comprised of department chairs and interdisciplinary program and center directors) and the Dean’s Advisory Council (alumni and donors who wish to play a greater role in the College).
+Restructured the College’s shared governance structures to promote collaborative input on substantive policy issues, with a special focus on the Dean’s College Leadership Council (comprised of department chairs and interdisciplinary program and center directors) and the Dean’s Advisory Council (comprised of prominent alumni and donors).

 -

 Strategic planning.
-Launched and led a comprehensive two-year strategic planning process to identify fundable projects to ensure that the College remains at the cutting edge of academia.
-Seven major projects were identified and are moving forward, most notably a STEM integration initiative that will include the construction of a state-of-the-art interdisciplinary STEM integration building.
+Launched and led a comprehensive two-year strategic planning process to identify fundable projects to ensure that the College remains at the forefront of academic innovation.
+Seven major projects were identified and launched, ranging from the Center for Data Science and Consulting and the Center for Research on International Affairs to a series of Building Bridges scholarships for undergraduate students.

 -